 Chiang Mai Itself

-Around 500 kilometres North of Bangkok, is Thailand’s second city, Chiang Mai.
-It is known as the capital of the North, centre of cultural exploits and is a great spot to visit if you want a mix of temple-hopping, cookery lessons and Thai boxing workshops.
+Around 500 kilometres North of Bangkok, is Thailand‘s second city, Chiang Mai.
+It is known as the capital of the North, the centre of cultural exploits and is a great spot to visit if you want a mix of temple-hopping, cookery lessons and Thai boxing workshops.
+Surrounding the city is a swatche of stunning countryside containing the some of most amazing Thai eco-resorts, fascinating tribes and rolling green hills as far as the eye can see.

 Our Arrival in Chiang Mai